info-201a-sp21/a1-avaghela-1925502/other-questions.md

 # Using a *relative path*, change your directory to inside the repository you just cloned
 cd a1-avaghela-1925502/
 # Make a new folder called "imgs" - you'll download an image into this folder
+mkdir imgs
 # Add all of your changes that you've made to git
+git add .
 # Make a commit of your changes, including a descriptive message
+git commit -m "downloaded respository, and created a folder called "imgs" in the respository and have an image downloaded in there"
 # Push your change up to GitHub
+git push
 ```

 # Finding Cheat Sheets